DarrenMa/fastify-typescript-boilerplate-simple/README.md

 This is a boilerplate for a user management system, providing basic CRUD operations.
 It's designed to be flexible and adaptable to your needs.

 - Feel free to swap out components.
-For example, you might prefer Pino over Winston, or MariaDB over PG.
 - Contributions are welcome!
 Please fork this repository and submit a pull request.
 - While the tests mock the data layer, this might be overkill for a simple project.
 It's included here for completeness.
 - This boilerplate aims to accelerate your development process.